 We offer approximate Tabata training programs for beginner and intermediate levels.

-1. Running with throwing the shins back until the heels touch the buttocks - 2 sets.
+1. Running with throwing your shins back until your heels touch your buttocks – 2 approaches.

-2. Getting up in the gluteal bridge - 2 sets.
+2. Getting into a glute bridge – 2 approaches.

-3. Jumping with legs apart and raising arms up - 2 sets.
+3. Jumping with legs spread and arms raised – 2 approaches.

-Before starting a workout, warm up for 10 minutes.
+Before starting the workout, warm up for 10 minutes.

-1. Jump with legs apart and touching the opposite foot with the hand - 4 sets.
+1. Jump with legs spread and hand touching the opposite foot - 4 approaches.

-2. Back and forth lunges with jumping - 4 sets.
+2. Lunges forward and backward with jumping – 4 sets.

 1. Burpees without push-ups – 4 sets.